tushushu/notrust/README.md

-# funcy
+# Funcy
-Python library with chain functional programming
+Python library with chain functional programming.

+## How to install?
+Run `pip install git+https://github.com/tushushu/funcy.git` to install `funcy`.

 ## How to build?
 * Run `python setup.py bdist_wheel` to build the wheel file.